ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 # Stream and Defer

-With Hot Chocolate 11, we introduced the `@defer` directive, which allows you to defer parts of your query to get the most important data first, and the execution of more expensive parts of your query deprioritized.
+With Hot Chocolate 11, we introduced the `@defer` directive, which allows you to defer parts of your query to get the most important data first, and deprioritize the execution of more expensive parts of your query.

 With Hot Chocolate 12, we are now introducing the `@stream` directive, which allows you to take advantage of async enumerators and define how much data of a stream you want to get immediately and what shall be deferred to a later point in time.